renesugar/k_elda_archive/docs/_BlueprintWritersGuide.md

 ```

 Now users of lobsters, for example, can deploy it without needing to worry about
-the details of how different services are connected with each other.
+the details of how different containers are connected with each other.
 All they
 need to do is to `quilt run` the existing blueprint.